 Our staff members recruit, train, and supervise volunteers from all faculties and let them rank their preferences of the projects they want to work on, leading to diverse interdisciplinary teams.
 This means an engineering student might work on a project interviewing food bank users about their food preferences, or a social science student might work with ecologists to evaluate habitat data.
-In this model, students can develop and apply their research skills in a unique subject area, bringing a fresh perspective to the topic or issue.

-While most of our partners are highly satisfied with what we deliver, it's important to note that we cannot guarantee teams of subject matter experts to work on your project.
-Moreover, our volunteers are still learning how to do research, and are also busy with their courses and other commitments.
-This needs to be factored into the scope and complexity of the project you want to work on with us, and often means we can't provide services on par with, for instance, paid professional consultants.
-If you have more subject-specific research needs or a complex project requiring a high level of expertise, we can help navigate your request elsewhere in the university (such as a partnership with a course, faculty member, or other research unit).
+In this model, students can develop and apply their research skills in a unique subject area, bringing a fresh perspective to a new topic or issue.
+While most of our partners are satisfied by the quality of information our volunteers provide, it's important to note that we cannot guarantee teams of subject matter experts to work on your project.
+If you have more subject-specific research needs, we can help navigate your request elsewhere in the university (such as a partnership with a course or faculty member).